CIBC-Internal/python/Doc/c-api/bytes.rst

    +-------------------+---------------+--------------------------------+

-   An unrecognized format character causes all the rest of the format string to be copied as-is to the result string, and any extra arguments discarded.
+   An unrecognized format character causes all the rest of the format string to be copied as-is to the result object, and any extra arguments discarded.

+   ..
+[1] For integer specifiers (d, u, ld, lu, zd, zu, i, x): the 0-conversion
+      flag has effect even when a precision is given.

 .. c:function:: PyObject* PyBytes_FromFormatV(const char *format, va_list vargs)